 My sister gave me this written copy of Andy Rooney's excerpt from 60 Minutes years ago.

 The first part of the trail is a pleasant and easy climb along Iron Creek with its gentle melodic waterfalls through pines, firs and green understory.
-The tread is soft and dusty and the forest fragrant.
 Near the intersection with the trail to Alpine Lake, Alpine Peak rises 2,000 feet over the lake's cirque to the south.
 As the trail switch-backs out of the forest, views open, becoming more stunning with each step.
 To the northeast, a perfectly U-shaped thickly forested valley carved by glaciers from the Little Ice Age extends below.
 After reaching Sawtooth Lake, the real feel for this terrain and its breathtaking views become apparent with the steep and rocky Class 2-3 climb to the summit.

 Mile 0 to Mile 3.5 at intersection of trail to Alpine Lake